-9/23 Matinee Performance of FEBRUARY to Feature Talkback with Playwright Lisa Moore at Alumnae Theatre
+FEBRUARY Matinee Features Talkback with Playwright Lisa Moore at Alumnae Theatre, Sept 23

-Award-winning and critically acclaimed Newfoundland writer Lisa Moore has adapted her 2009 novel FEBRUARY for the stage, and Alumnae Theatre Company is set to present the world premiere, running September 21 – October 6, 2012.
+Award-winning and critically acclaimed Newfoundland writer Lisa Moore has adapted her 2009 novel FEBRUARY for the stage, and Alumnae Theatre Company is set to present the world premiere, running now through October 6, 2012.

-Following the first Sunday matinee performance on September 23, Lisa Moore will join the cast and director Michelle Alexander on stage to answer audience questions in a Talkback session.
+Following the first Sunday matinee performance today, September 23, Lisa Moore will join The cast and director Michelle Alexander on stage to answer audience questions in a Talkback session.

 FEBRUARY was Moore’s second novel, praised as “luminous” and “soaring” and nominated for the Man Booker Prize.
 The Newfoundland literary festival Winterset in Summer commissioned her to write a stage adaptation, and when a longtime member of Alumnae Theatre Company caught a staged reading while on vacation Down East last year, she brought it to the attention of Alumnae’s Programming Committee.